Anglican ministry: Priests

-The overwhelming majority of ordained ministers in the Anglican Communion and the Free Church of England are priests (also called presbyters).
+The overwhelming majority of ordained ministers in the Anglican Communion and the Church of England are priests (also called presbyters).
 Priestly ministry is derived from that of bishops in that they are licensed to a cure of souls by a diocesan or area bishop.
 The collegiate nature of the presbyterate is acknowledged every time a new priest is ordained as other priests share with the ordaining bishop in the laying on of hands.

+The role of the priest can be described in the Church of England’s Ordination service.
+The Bishop at the ordination declared “With the Bishop and their fellow presbyters, they are to sustain the community of the faithful by the ministry of word and sacrament, that we all may grow into the fullness of Christ and be a living sacrifice acceptable to God.”
+In the Ordination prayer the Bishop prays that “Through your Spirit, heavenly Father, give these your servants grace and power to proclaim the gospel of your salvation and minister the sacraments of the new covenant.”
+The Bishop continues “May they declare your blessings to your people; may they proclaim Christ’s victory over the powers of darkness, and absolve in Christ’s name those who turn to him in faith; so shall a people made whole in Christ offer spiritual sacrifices acceptable to you, our God and Father.”
+After the prayer of Ordination the Bishop anoints the palms of the newly ordained priests saying “May God, who anointed the Christ with the Holy Spirit at his baptism, anoint and empower you to reconcile and bless his people.”

-All priests are entitled to be styled the Reverend, and many male priests are called Father.
+All priests are entitled to be styled The Reverend, and many male priests are called Father.
 Some senior priests have other titles.
 Many member churches ordain women to the priesthood.
 There is as yet no widely used alternative title to "Father" for female priests, though many utilize “Mother.”
 Priests traditionally wear a (usually) black cassock or clergy shirt - although many now wear clergy shirts in other colours.
 In worship, the traditional vesture for Anglican priests is their choir dress of cassock, surplice, academic hood (if one has been awarded) and a black tippet.
 However, at the Eucharist, the revived pre-Reformation vestments of alb, stole, chasuble and occasionally the amice and maniple, are worn in large sections of the Communion.
 Even in cases where a priest is not presiding at the Eucharist, he or she may wear a surplice or alb with a stole.